 Amidst all the confusion and disruption of recent days, there’s one thing that can be said with 100% certainty: leaders are facing challenges on an unprecedented scale.
 Practically all businesses and non-profits have had to switch to remote operations overnight.
 And they’ve had to do it with little to no preparation.

 Now more than ever, leaders must find a way to leverage technology to enable fast and smart decision making while working remotely.
 Virtual meeting platforms like OnBoard help make this possible.
+Additionally, powerful Zoom integrations make it simple and easy to connect your favorite video conferencing technology.

 If you have serious questions about where you stand legally, it’s always best to consult legal counsel and get the official thumbs up.